palon7/monaparty-app-proposal/1-nft-image-spec.md

 ### cid

 The cid on the IPFS of the image file is associated with the asset.
-You SHOULD use CID v1.
+You SHOULD use CID v1 or later.

 The MIME type of the image file MUST be `image/*`.
 You SHOULD use the `image/png`, `image/apng`, `image/jpeg`, or `image/gif` format.
 For other formats, the application MAY refuse to display the image.